yuvraj1803/ysRTOS/README.md

 # ysRTOS
- ysRTOS is a Real Time Operating System
+ ysRTOS is a Real Time Operating System written on ARM Cortex-M4 processor.

 # Setting Up
  Currently ysRTOS is only supported for the STM32F411RETx chips.
 There shall be more BSPs added in the future.